sixtree/mule-module-sixtree-parent/README.md

 This POM is intended to support the full development and release lifecycle of public Sixtree Mule Modules.

+## Prerequisites

+Ensure that your Eclipse has [m2e](https://www.eclipse.org/m2e/) installed (via the Eclipse update site for your eclipse version).
+This will allow you to use maven from within Eclipse.

+Currently it is best to have a 1.6 JDK as your primary compiler in Eclipse.

 ## Configure

 The following steps are necessary for using the POM to build and release: